R43 (South Africa)

 The R43 is a provincial route in the Western Cape province of South Africa which connects Ceres with Gansbaai via Worcester, Botrivier and Hermanus.
 It is co-signed with the N2 for nine kilometres near Botrivier.

 Route

 The R43 begins at a T-junction on the R46 between Ceres and Wolseley, situated at the southwestern entrance to Michell's Pass.
+It runs southwards for 39 kilometres, following the Breede River, to reach Worcester, where it cosigns with the N1 eastwards for a kilometre before heading southwards through the town centre.

+From Worcester, it heads south for 50 kilometres, bypassing the Brandvlei Dam, to Villiersdorp, where it meets the south-eastern terminus of the R45.
+It continues southwards for 30 kilometres to meet the N2 at a T-junction.
+The R43 joins the N2 westwards for 9 kilometers to Botrivier, where it splits from the N2 and continues southwards for 9 kilometres, following the Bot River and bypassing the Hottentots Holland Mountains, to meet the southern terminus of the R44.
+The R43 continues southwards to reach the coast at Bot River Lagoon before turning eastwards at Hawston to follow the coast to Hermanus, passing through Vermont, Onrusrivier and Sandbaai.

-It runs southwards down the Breede River valley to Worcester, where it briefly overlaps the N1.
-From Worcester it passes around the Brandvlei Dam to Villiersdorp, and then on to meet the N2.
-The R43 designation overlaps the N2 for 9 kilometers to Botrivier, where it continues south down the Bot River valley and then eastwards along the coast to Hermanus.
-From Hermanus the route continues up the Klein River valley to Stanford, before turning south again, rejoining the coast at Gansbaai.
-From Gansbaai it continues along the coast past Pearly Beach to end in open countryside at Die Dam, close to the entrance to the Quoin Point section of the Walker Bay Nature Reserve.
+From Hermanus, the route continues eastwards, bypassing the Klein River Lagoon, to reach Stanford, where it turns to the south again, meeting the coast at Gansbaai.
+From Gansbaai, it continues east-south-east along the coast, bypassing Hydra Bay and Pearly Beach, to end in open countryside at Die Dam, close to the entrance to the Quoin Point section of the Walker Bay Nature Reserve.